mviereck/x11docker/README.md

 For more custom fine tuning have a look at [Docker documentation: Limit a container's resources](https://docs.docker.com/config/containers/resource_constraints).

-**NOTE**: Internet access is allowed per default.
+**NOTE**: Internet access is allowed by default.
 You can disable internet access with `--no-internet`.

 **WARNING**: There is no restriction that can prevent the container from flooding the hard disk in Docker's container partition or in shared folders.